 Advanced Access Manager

 Advanced Access Manager is another plugin that can help you manage your role capabilities.
 It offers many advanced settings to help manage various sections of your website, and one of those is assigning roles and the permissions to the roles.
-It is a great plugin to help when assigning role permissions to your content team.

 Keep Your Website Secure